RoxieAtRubrik/getting-started-with-powershell/Lesson-2.md

 * `$Credential` will store the administrative username and password for the Rubrik cluster.
 * `$ClusterIP` will store the IP address of a node in the Rubrik cluster.

-The username, password, and node IP information can be found in [Lab Topology](/lab-topology.md).

 ### Creating a Credential Object

 Let's start with the `$Credential` variable.
 We're going to use the `Get-Credential` cmdlet to request a secure and encrypted credential object.